Hushoffice

 Office work pods like hushWork.sit&stand are strong solutions for a neurodiverse team because they offer multiple benefits.
 Acoustic calm.
 Adjustable lighting and ventilation.
 Visual privacy.
 Ergonomic sit-stand freedom.
 Layout flexibility.
 Focus.

-4. Create a variety of acoustic soundscapes using treatments and portable office pods
+4. Provide a diverse range of acoustic environments through various treatments and mobile office booths

 The hushMeet.S office privacy booth.
 The right soundscape for attentive one-on-one meetings.